epikuruz/application-cloud-workshop/slides/cf-manifest.md

 A manifest can help you automate deployment, especially of multiple applications at once.

-Manifests are written in YAML.
+Manifests are written in [YAML](http://yaml.org).

-Minimal manifest requires only an application name
+A minimal manifest requires only an application's name

 ```
 ---